We strive to ensure prices are affordable for all our treatments.

 The Dentix Method guarantees the successful periodontal treatment of all our patients.

-To this end, the Dentix Method commits to having qualified professionals at all of our clinics with extensive experience in the treatment of different levels and stages of periodontitis.
+To this end, the Dentix Method commits to having qualified professionals at all of our practices with extensive experience in the treatment of different levels and stages of periodontitis.

 To improve their effectiveness, our professionals use the latest developments in dental technology.